Gabriel-Hh/NoPixel-4.0-bugs/README.md

 - Ultimately went back to apartments and quit client.

 ## Extenuating Circumstances
-- This was my successfully server join on NoPixel 4.0 Public Blue.
+- This was my first successfully server-join on NoPixel 4.0 Public Blue.
 - Client running on remote desktop (Windows 10 rented server by ShadowPc -> OVH Datacenter).
 - My peripherals (mouse, keyboard, headset, mic, PlayStation controller) were all working on the remote machine on discord/GTA V base/ self-hosted FiveM base server.
 - Upon connecting to NoPixel Blue, my FiveM client must restart to be compatible with server FiveM version (2802 ?).